drewjtaylor/WeeklyDire/README.md

 When a user clicks the "register" button in the header, they can provide a username, email, and password.
 (The user may enter an optional first and last name as well.)

+The form validates for required fields, improperly formatted email addresses, and a complex password before submittal.

 This creates a new document in the "Users" collection that looks something like this:
 ```json
         {